19th Division (United States): World War I

+World War II

+The 19th Armored Division was constituted in the Army of the United States on 18 January 1943, however, it was never officially activated during the war.

-During the Second World War the division remained inactive.
-However, it saw service of a kind as a "phantom division" as part of Allied deception measures.
-It was assigned to SHAEF for use in Operation Fortitude South, but was never actually utilized during that endeavor.
+The "19th Infantry Division" was a "phantom division" used as part of Allied deception measures.
+It was notionally assigned to SHAEF for use in Operation Fortitude South, but was never actually utilized during that endeavor.

 The division's order of battle included the following fictional units: